felop/Optimized-Prime-Numbers-Calculator/README.md

 A python3 script how calculates prime numbers super quickly
 * Super optimized
 * Tested on OSX/macOS and Linux with Python 3
-* it finds (of course, this depends on the processing speed of the computer) 5000 primes in 1.92 seconds
+* it finds (of course, this depends on the processing speed of the computer) \n 5000 primes in 1.92 seconds
    10000 primes in 11.7 seconds